ESIPFed/data-help-desk/docs/planning/planning_steps.md

 1. **Programming Languages and Tutorials:** Requests for resources and tutorials for learning programming languages relevant to data science, such as Python or R.
-1. **Citations:** Proper methods for citing datasets and software in publications, including how to trace the number of citations.
+1. **Citations:** Proper methods for citing datasets in publications, including how to trace the number of citations.
+Policies and best practices for sharing research software, including licensing and citation.
 1. **Assigning DOIs:** Guidance on how to obtain and assign Digital Object Identifiers (DOIs) to datasets and potentially software or computational notebooks.